Skip to content

 Hart’s Henry Clay

 On April 22, 1923, Bill Sunday started a six-week stay in Louisville.
-The reverend told the press he was coming to fight sin, not to tell anyone how to run a city.
+The reverend told the press he came to fight sin, not to tell anyone how to run a city.

-April 22, 1924, Police Officer Anthony Siemon, Newport Police Department, succumbed to stab wounds sustained 23 days earlier when attempting to arrest two brothers on West 5th Street.
+April 22, 1924, Police Officer Anthony Siemon, Newport Police Department, succumbed to stab wounds sustained 23 days earlier when arresting two brothers on West 5th Street.

 April 22, 1944, Chief of Police Virgil Smith, Beattyville Police Department, died from a gunshot around 6 p.m. inside the Beattyville police station by a prisoner during an escape attempt.

-April 22, 1951, Army SGT James W. Riddle from Adair County died in the Korean War.
+April 22, 1951, Army SGT James W. Riddle from Adair County died fighting in the Korean War.

-April 22, 1953, Army PVT Donald W. Harris from Knox County died in the Korean War.
+April 22, 1953, Army PVT Donald W. Harris from Knox County died fighting in the Korean War.

 April 22, 1967, Army PFC Arnold L. Brock from Kettle Island in Bell County and Army PFC Ewell Lee Jr. from Liberty in Casey County died in the Vietnam War.